scorego/spark_notes/Spark综述/SparkSession的初始化/02 SparkSession的创建.md

     //
     private def applyModifiableSettings(session: SparkSession): Unit = {
-        val (staticConfs, otherConfs) =
-        options.partition(kv => SQLConf.staticConfKeys.contains(kv._1))
+        val (staticConfs, otherConfs) = options.partition(kv => SQLConf.staticConfKeys.contains(kv._1))
         otherConfs.foreach { case (k, v) => session.sessionState.conf.setConfString(k, v) }
         if (staticConfs.nonEmpty) {
-            logWarning("Using an existing SparkSession; the static sql configurations will not take" + " effect.")
+            logWarning("Using an existing SparkSession; the static sql configurations will not take effect.")
         }
         if (otherConfs.nonEmpty) {
-            logWarning("Using an existing SparkSession; some spark core configurations may not take" + " effect.")
+            logWarning("Using an existing SparkSession; some spark core configurations may not take effect.")
         }
     }
 }